joshmobley/joshmobley.github.io/_posts/2017-04-06-web-standards-in-a-post-standards-world.md

 subtitle: "The more things change, the more they stay the same"
 categories: writing
 tags: development web standards AEA thoughts industry
-excerpt: "I attended my first 'AEA' in 2011 in Washington, D.C. and the landscape of front-end development and design was a lot different than it is today.
+excerpt: "I attended my first An Event Apart in 2011 in Washington, D.C. and the landscape of front-end development and design was a lot different than it is today.
 It's interesting to consider how the winds of change have blown against the industry for the last few years."
 ---

 ### Intro

-The first edition of An Event Apart has just wrapped up this year.
+The first edition of [An Event Apart](https://aneventapart.com){:target="_blank"} has just wrapped up this year.
 As expected, it was a top-flight conference with some of the industry's well-known and influential thinkers.

 I attended my first "AEA" in 2011 in Washington, D.C. and the landscape of front-end development and design was a lot different than it is today.
 It's interesting to consider how the winds of change have blown against the industry for the last few years.